ParitoshDadhich/ParitoshDadhich/README.md

 ## I'm a fourth-year Computer Science Undergraduate!

 * 🔭 I’m currently looking for a new opportunity as a Software Developer!
-* 💬 Would be interested to talk about Java, JavaScript, Problem solving, Web Development and tech-related stuff!
+* 💬 Would be interested to learn new skills and work on exciting projects!!
 * 📝 I seldom write articles on [Medium](https://pdadhich0481.medium.com/)
-* 😄 Pronouns: He/His
+* 😄 Believe in the idealogy of keeping it simple but elegant :P
 * ⚡ Fun fact: I love to dance and listen to music :)
 ---
 ### Connect with me: